obniz/obniz-app-sdk/examples/clustered/redis-multi-master/README.md

 - Worker / Slave (worker1.js, instanceName: 'worker1')
   - **slave:**&#8203;worker1

-Master( and Manager) and Slave work even if they have duplicate names.
+Masters( or Managers) and Slaves work even if they have duplicate names.
 If there are duplicate names within masters and managers, it will not work correctly.
 Similarly, if there are duplicate names within slaves, it will not work properly.